 - (CE70/OP13): Ability to interact with radio signals digitally.

-- (CE71/OP14): Ability to analyze the physical layer of modern digital communications systems.
+- (CE71/OP14): Ability to analyse the physical layer of modern digital communications systems.

 - (CE72/OP15): Knowledge of elements and techniques in biomedical engineering and their application in the solution of problems associated with diagnosis, monitoring and therapy.